-§48.55 3.
+§52.55 3.
 Certain Nonpermanent Residents: Suspension of Deportation or Cancellation of Removal; Special Rules for Nonpermanent Residents From Certain Countries

-□ Has the defendant lived in the United States for at least ten continuous years?

-□ Does the defendant meet the requirements for any of the special rules regarding adjustment of status found in the notes following 8 USC §1255?
+☐ Has the defendant lived in the United States for at least 10 continuous years? ☐ Does the defendant meet the requirements for any of the special rules on adjustment of status found in the notes following 8 USC §1255?

-The attorney general may "cancel the removal" of certain aliens who have resided in the United States for at least ten years.
-8 USC §229b(b) (INA §240A(b)).
+The attorney general may "cancel the removal" of certain aliens who have resided in the United States for at least 10 years.
+8 USC §1229b(b)(1)(A).
 The grant of this relief bestows lawful permanent resident status.
-To be eligible, an applicant must have been physically present in the United States for a "continuous" period (which is not broken by statutorily specified brief absences) of not less than ten years immediately preceding the date of application, have been of good moral character during that period, not have been convicted of any crimes that would render him or her inadmissible or deportable, and not be deportable for failure to register as an alien, falsification of documents, or a false claim to United States citizenship.
-Finally, an extremely restrictive requirement is that the applicant must demonstrate that deportation would cause a United States citizen or lawful permanent resident spouse, parent, or child exceptional and extremely unusual hardship. §48.56
+To be eligible, an applicant must have been physically present in the United States for a "continuous" period (which is not broken by statutorily specified brief absences) of at least 10 years immediately preceding the date of application; have been of good moral character during that period; not have been convicted of any crimes that would render him or her inadmissible or deportable; and not be deportable for failure to register as an alien, falsification of documents, or a false claim to United States citizenship.
+Finally, an extremely restrictive requirement is that the applicant must demonstrate that deportation would cause a United States citizen or lawful permanent resident spouse, parent, or child exceptional and extremely unusual hardship.